How authentication works

 Login preferences

 Choose from a wide variety of authentication methods, including WebAuthn-based biometrics, email magic links, SMS one-time passcodes, social login, and more.
 Consider which methods work best for your customers and use case.
-For example, biometric login is the most secure way to login users into their bank account, whereas social login is fast and convenient for signing up customers to a retail app.
+For example, biometric login is the most secure way to log in users into their bank account, whereas social login is fast and convenient for signing up customers to a retail app.

 Your login preferences configure the methods you'd like to use, such as branding email templates for magic link authentication, or setting up the OAuth credentials for a social login provider.
 You can manage your login preferences from the Admin Portal or using Administration APIs.